 It is very rare for passengers to become seasick while onboard.
 Clearwater was designed to navigate the kinds of inland waters we sail in.
 Broad of beam and very low to the water, the sloop is extremely stable.

 For educational group sails, the youngest children we sail with are fourth-graders.
-We do provide educational group sails to mixed-age groups, but children younger than the fourth-grade level must not make up more than one quarter of the total number of passengers, and extra chaperones may be required.
+We do provide educational group sails to mixed-age groups, but children younger than the fourth-grade level must not make up more than one-quarter of the total number of passengers, and extra chaperones may be required.

 You are in good hands when onboard!
 Clearwater’s professional crew has been selected to combine the talents of a competent sailing team with those of a trained education staff.
-Volunteers and interns augment the work of Clearwater’s licensed captain, crewmembers, and educators.
+Volunteers and interns augment the work of Clearwater’s licensed captains, crewmembers, and educators.
 The ratio of crewmembers to passengers on any sail is approximately 1:4, which means that you and/or your child will be very closely supervised at every point during your time onboard.

 Clearwater is a sub-chapter T United States Coast Guard inspected vessel.
 Clearwater is subject to and complies with all USCG and Federal Communications Commission regulations, and is inspected for safety annually: the inspection examines the ability of the crew to respond properly to an emergency and assesses the appropriateness of the vessel’s safety equipment, including fire extinguishers and personal flotation devices.
 Clearwater is also inspected by the US Coast Guard bi-annually to gauge the integrity of the vessel itself by examining the hull and other physical features of the vessel.